Rosita Anne Campbell1

 M, #54687, b.
 19 November 1866, d.
 3 September 1910

-Algernon William Yelverton, 6th Viscount Avonmore was born on 19 November 1866.1 He was the son of Major William Charles Yelverton, 4th Viscount Avonmore and Emily Marianne Ashworth.1 He married Mabel Sarah Evans, daughter of George Evans and Jane Fitzgerald, on 17 December 1890 at St. Anne's, Dungannon, County Tyrone, Ireland.1 He died on 3 September 1910 at age 43, without male issue.2
+Algernon William Yelverton, 6th Viscount Avonmore was born on 19 November 1866.1 He was the son of Major William Charles Yelverton, 4th Viscount Avonmore and Emily Marianne Ashworth.1 He married Mabel Sarah Evans, daughter of George Evans and Jane Fitzgerald, on 17 December 1890 at St. Anne's, Dungannon, County Tyrone, IrelandG.1 He died on 3 September 1910 at age 43, without male issue.2

-Algernon William Yelverton, 6th Viscount Avonmore succeeded to the title of 6th Viscount Avonmore, of Derry Island, co.
-Tipperary [I., 1800] on 13 February 1885.1 He succeeded to the title of 6th Baron Avonmore, co.
-Cork [I., 1795] on 13 February 1885.1 He succeeded to the title of 6th Lord Yelverton [I., 1795] on 13 February 1885.1 He gained the rank of Captain in the service of the 4th Brigade, South Irish Division, Royal Artillery.3
+He succeeded as the 6th Lord Yelverton [I., 1795] on 13 February 1885.1 He succeeded as the 6th Viscount Avonmore, of Derry Island, co.
+Tipperary [I., 1800] on 13 February 1885.1 He succeeded as the 6th Baron Avonmore, co.
+Cork [I., 1795] on 13 February 1885.1 He gained the rank of Captain in the 4th Brigade, South Irish Division, Royal Artillery.3

 On his death, all of his titles became dormant.2